serlo/lenabi-migration-algorithm/README.md

 }
 ```

-This repo showcases some examples of potential migrations and their
+This repository showcases some examples of potential migrations and their
 implementation (Note that the examples only showcase the possibilities of
 migrations and do not represent features that are planned to be implemented):